LiberTEM/LiberTEM/docs/source/dev/how-io-works.rst

 - Implement :meth:`~libertem.io.dataset.base.DataSet.check_valid` - this will
   be run on a worker node
 - Implement :meth:`~libertem.io.dataset.base.DataSet.get_msg_converter` - the
-  :class:`~libertem.web.messages.MessageConverter` class returned is responsible for parsing parameters passed to the Web API and converting them to a Python representation that can be passed to the :class:`~libertem.io.dataset.base.DataSet` constructor.
+  :class:`~libertem.common.messages.MessageConverter` class returned is responsible for parsing parameters passed to the Web API and converting them to a Python representation that can be passed to the :class:`~libertem.io.dataset.base.DataSet` constructor.